Roblox/creator-docs/content/en-us/scripting/security/security-tactics.md

 if newPart then
 	print("The server created the requested part:", newPart) elseif newPart == false then
 	print("The server denied the request.
-No part was created") end
+No part was created.") end
 ```